lcpilling/lukesRlib/README.md

 `car::recode()` that I put in this package because of various function clashes in the `{car}` package.
 For those who cut their teeth on Stata, this package offers Stata-like recoding features that are tough to find in the R programming language.
-It comes with a shortcut as well, `carr()`.

 For example, assume the following vector that is some variable of interest on a 1-10 scale.
 You want to code the variables that are 6 and